 But denying and hiding it causes a whole host of problems.
 Depression and anxiety come from not being our true selves, from always playing a role.

-We internalize all the ideals of our culture such as “being nice” and having pro-social values, which are often necessary for a smooth functioning of our society.
-But in the process it pushes a big part of our personality into that repressed corner that Jung called the shadow.
+We internalize all the ideals of our culture such as “being nice” and having pro-social values, which are often necessary for the smooth functioning of our society.
+But in the process, it pushes a big part of our personality into that repressed corner that Jung called the shadow.

 Greene instead welcomes the reader to include our dark side in who we are, to accept it and to use it for good and to fuel us towards our goals.